25x timelapse of a needle tip moving at 100 microns/minute - Superior precision and consistency.

-It is easy to use, precise, consistent
+It is easy to use, precise, accurate, consistent

-and fully customisable for different applications.
+and fully customisable to your needs.

 Researchers can also study the interactions of different cells, molecules and materials in a 3D/2D environment by printing different materials together.
 For example, different species of bacteria can be printed in different geometries next to each other to study their interactions with one another.

 It is also predicted that 3D printed tissues can eventually be used for human organ transplants.

 Bio-printing can help to research and develop such nutrition supplements and even food that are specially catered to each individual.
-This saves cost, time and is very versatile.
+This saves cost, time, is versatile and highly personalised.